blacktop/ipsw/www/docs/cli/ipsw/kernel/ida.md

 ### Options

 ```
-  -a, --all                   Analyze kernel+kexts (this will take a while)
   -c, --delete-db             Disassemble a new file (delete the old database)
   -k, --docker                Run IDA Pro in a docker container
       --docker-image string   IDA Pro docker image (default "blacktop/idapro:8.2-pro")